Euclidius/mouse_tracker/README.md

 Sometimes it is necessary to step away from the computer, but leave the screen on.
 Personally, such situations make me panic: "What if someone comes up and does something naughty with my precious data".
 That's why I wrote this project, which tracks changes in the mouse position when you step away from your workplace.
 ## What it does
 The programme works in the form of a daemon.
-At the moment when you need to step away, you press a special key combination that moves your cursor to a position known only to you in advance.
+At the moment when you need to step away, you press a special key combination (LCtrl-LShift-/) that moves your cursor to a position known only to you in advance.
 In case someone moves the mouse from this position, the webcam will take 3 pictures of the intruder, send them to Telegram and shut down the computer.
-When you return to the computer, you will either see it switched off and realise that someone tried to access it, or press another key combination, thus deactivating the script.
+When you return to the computer, you will either see it switched off and realise that someone tried to access it, or press another key combination (LCtrl-LShift-RShift), thus deactivating the script.
 ## What it uses
 The entire programme is written in Rust using third-party open-source libraries.
 The language was chosen for its power and ease of use with peripherals such as keyboard, mouse, webcam.
 ## Install